The Ultimate Guide to Boosting Your Zoosk Dating Profile

 1. Pick the Right Photo

-A photo is the first thing that most users will see, so don’t leave it out. eHarmony experts believe that singles are nine times more likely to get noticed with a photo than without.
+A photo is the first thing that most users will see, so don’t leave it out.
+Experts believe that singles are nine times more likely to get noticed with a photo than without.
 Some sites even require one.

 With the help of Carmelia Ray, an online dating expert with years of experience, we present our do’s and don’ts for choosing a profile photo.